 Each of these measures could impose additional financial and administrative burdens on employers but are likely to be welcomed by plan members.

 One change that has already come into effect is the ability to temporarily suspend pension contributions until the end of 2021.
-It is now possible for both employers and employees to suspend 2 per cent of their pension contributions, based on pensionable earning of the member (currently, standard mandatory contributions are 5 per cent each), provided the employer is not in arrears with its contributions.
+It is now possible for both employers and employees to suspend 2 per cent of their pension contributions, based on pensionable earnings of the member (currently, standard mandatory contributions are 5 per cent each), provided the employer is not in arrears with its contributions.
 Where pension provision is dealt with as part of a collective bargaining agreement, an employer can only suspend its contributions with the agreement of the relevant trade union.

 This measure is designed to temporarily increase take-home pay for employees and give a boost to the economy.
-It will also reduce business expenses for employers who take advantage of temporary suspension.
+It will also reduce business expenses for employers who take advantage of a temporary suspension.
 The Bill was initially withdrawn at the end of November 2019, following complaints by the One Bermuda Alliance, before being reintroduced after it was made clear that employee contributions can only be suspended with the employee’s consent.

 Overall, these changes represent a significant shift in the existing private pensions landscape in Bermuda.
 Employers will need to familiarise themselves with their new obligations and pension scheme members should consider their new rights as part of their financial planning for retirement.